Why Your Parent Still Runs the Business They Gave You.

 I don't work with your parent.
 I work with you.
 One person.
 The one who already sees the problem clearly and is done waiting for everyone else to catch up.

 One client came to me not long after taking over her family's business.
 She was overwhelmed and second-guessing everything — not because she wasn't capable, but because she'd stepped into a structure that was never actually handed to her.
 Within a year she'd exceeded every business goal she'd set.
-More control over her schedule.
-More space for her life outside the business.
-Not because she worked harder — because she stopped managing around a situation that was designed to keep her stuck.
+She had control over her schedule.
+Decisions were hers to make and hers to hold.
+Not because she worked harder — because she stopped absorbing what wasn't hers to carry.

 If you're the one who took over and is still waiting to actually be in charge — you're who this is for.